Alden Ehrenreich is Han Solo and Joonas Suotamo is Chewbacca in ‘Solo: A Star Wars Story’ [Credit: Disney/Lucasfilm]

 Sand-dwelling villains in ‘Solo: A Star Wars Story’ [Credit: Disney/Lucasfilm]

-Many believed this new character is a villain ‘cos he has a mask on.
-He also has a very cool armour outfit that would not be out of place in a space samurai flick.
-Early word from some fans is that he is either a bounty hunter named Molock who’s out for Han Solo, or possibly a Knight of Ren as the character’s visor helmet is similar to that of Kylo Ren a.k.a Ben Solo, Han’s future son with Princess Leia.
+Many believed this new character is a villain ‘cos he/she has a mask on.
+He/She also has a very cool armour outfit that would not be out of place in a space samurai flick.
+Early word from some fans is that this nifty looking character is either a bounty hunter tracking down Han Solo, or possibly a Knight of Ren as his/her visor helmet is similar to that of Kylo Ren a.k.a Ben Solo, Han’s future son with Princess Leia.
 Whoever he may be, Han is going to have a High Noon

 showdown with the staff-toting warrior and his entourage on a very sandy location (and possibly atop a speeding bullet train as well).